 Paul Gumpert (XR developer)

-Additional information on our company, team members, and partners can be found in the links below
+Collectively, Byldr’s team members have over 100 person-years of XR development experience.
+Additional information on our company, team members, and partners can be found in the links below:

 Roadmap and milestones

-The team will report progress to the Decentraland community on an ongoing basis and will monitor the project’s forum and DAO Discord channel closely for questions or to provide updates as needed.
-The team will summarize major activities formally in a monthly report.
+The Byldr team will report progress to the Decentraland community on a weekly basis and will monitor the project’s forum closely for questions or to provide updates as needed.

 The proposed project will be completed within 6 months based on the following milestones and timeline:

-Continued beta tests expected.
+May-June 2022: Initial public alpha and beta tests expected.
 Testing, bug fixes, user feedback collection.
-Full release of Decentraland VR for Quest with custom VR UI.
+Full release of Byldr with Decentraland support.

 Vote on this proposal on the Decentraland DAO